Avokadoen/3DpacmanOpenGL/README.md

 # 3DpacmanOpenGL
 This project only supports windows.
+Please don't use this code as an example on how to do things.

 # to build
 -go to directory using cmake